LesPerras.com

 Reasons

 I think the reason stems from deep experiences early in my life.
 I was always one year younger than my peers.
 As a result I was less emotionally mature and less physically mature than them and I felt inferior and I felt like I had no control over my peers or my social life.
-In short I did not feel like I could control people.
+In short, I struggled with influence and getting compliance - something I later learned was a common challenge in relationships, like those I wrote about in [My Superiority].
 Control is the simple word to use here.
 It's not quite appropriate.
 A better word would be influence or get compliance.
 I had very little influence over my friends, and my peers.
 Compliance was beyond my ken.

 Basic Confidence

 So naturally when I became a teacher I did not have any confidence that I could control or exert my will over the children.
 If I said let's study acts and they said no or more to the nature of children they did other things, like talk to each other or read comics.
 In those situations I felt powerless to make them focus on the topic.
-Of course sometimes I could get their attention with interesting or unusual behavior like an experiment but they wanted to see what would happen.
-But this felt like entertainment and I had limits to my creativity.
+This relates to [What Keeps Us In Prison], where I reflected on how our emotional baggage can limit our perspective and creative potential.
 I could not perform and make them astounded for 45 or 50 minutes I'm going throughout the day throughout the year.

 The Point is How I Felt